-Naguib Mahfouz, one of Egypt’s most celebrated novelists, helped map out a continuous and coherent – albeit fictional – Egyptian identity that would have long-lasting reverberations in the Arab world.
+Naguib Mahfouz, one of Egypt’s most celebrated novelists, helped map out a continuous and coherent – albeit fictional – Egyptian identity in “Children of the Alley,” that would have long-lasting reverberations in the Arab world.

-Arabic oral literature and popular poetry can be traced back nearly two thousand years.
+Arabic oral literature and popular poetry can be traced back nearly 2,000 years.
 The Arabic-language novel, on the other hand, is a relatively recent development.

-In the late nineteenth and early twentieth centuries, Egyptian writers and intellectuals embarked upon an ambitious campaign to translate a vast reservoir of European novels into Arabic.
+In the late 19th and early 20th centuries, Egyptian writers and intellectuals embarked upon an ambitious campaign to translate a vast reservoir of European novels into Arabic.
 The themes and stylistic turns of these imported novels would have a huge impact on the subsequent development of homegrown Arabic-language novels.

 Naguib Mahfouz was born in Egypt in 1911 and became a prolific author and champion of the Arabic-language novel.
 Mahfouz’s work was deeply rooted in his local reality, and he was a relentless critic of his society’s socio-political ills.